Before one can characterize

 with adequately predicting the effects of O3 on vegetation is

-identification and quantification of the detoxification processes.
+identification and quantification of the detoxification

-Heath et al., 2009).
-As discussed in Musselman et al. (2006),
+et al., 2006; Heath et al., 2009).
+As discussed in Musselman

-the use of a constant (i.e., threshold) in flux-based models
+et al. (2006), the use of a constant (i.e., threshold) in flux-based

-considerations.
-An important paper by Goumenaki et al. (2021)
+detoxification considerations.
+An important paper by Goumenaki

-al. (2009).
+in Heath et al. (2009).

 While future research